krabbypattified/asteroids/README.md

 [collision]: https://gist.github.com/krabbypattified/0f121ac9066fb7f1f42971275b0ce658

 # Work-in-progress
-The implementation of Asteroids is currently a work-in-progress.
+Asteroids is currently a work-in-progress.
 The code will be released in this repository once it is ready for production.
 Here are specifications I am actively working on:

 [Asteroids Core][core]